jordanbreen280/Laravel-Docker/readme.md

 - Finally, remember if you need to run some commands in the Docker machine, for example `php artisan migrate`, you can get to the interactive bash prompt by using `docker-compose exec app bash`.
 Use `exit` to leave this interactive bash session.

+### Database

+- The database server is accessible through port `13306`.
+Check the details in the `docker-comopse.yml` file for configured `root` User and second user credentials.

+#### phpMyAdmin

+- You can use the following default details to connect to the database from phpMyAdmin:
+    - server: `db`
+    - username: `root`
+    - password: as specified in `docker-compose.yml`

 ### If you have any questions or comments with regards to this project, please email [g.trombino@ulster.ac.uk](mailto:g.trombino@ulster.ac.uk)